JDOC1005 & JDOC1006

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Identify the situations in which liability in tort arises and how that liability differs from other sources of legal obligation;
+CLO 1 The ability to identify situations in which liability in tort arises and how that liability differs from other forms of civil liability.

-CLO 2 Explain the rules and principles of the most important torts, and the remedies available for their breach;
+CLO 2 The capacity to explain the rules and principles of some of the most important torts, and the remedies available when they are committed.

-CLO 3 Apply the principles of tort law in the solution of legal disputes;
+CLO 3 The ability to apply the principles of tort law in the solution of legal problems/disputes.

 2.2 JD Programme Learning Outcomes (PLOs)